Carcinisation: Taxonomic range

-The extinct probable crustacean order Cyclida also "strikingly resemble crabs", and probably had a similar ecology.
+The extinct probable crustacean order Cyclida greatly resemble crabs, and probably had a similar ecology.

+The pygocephalomorph Iraticaris damianii is significantly carcinised, with a pleon only ⅐ the length of the cephalothorax that is folded ventrally, covering the posterior margin of the final (eighth) thoracic sternite, as well as a roughly oval flattened carapace that is only slightly longer than it is wide.
+A trend within pygocephalans is reported where later species tend to have a more bent pleon; it is extended or partially bent in Carboniferous taxa, while most Permian species have it fully curved.
+Iraticaris is the most developed known species in this sense.

 The evolution of king crabs (family Lithodidae) from hermit crabs has been well studied, and evidence in their biology supports this theory.
 For example, most hermit crabs are asymmetrical, and fit well into spiral snail shells; the abdomens of king crabs, even though they do not use snail shells for shelter, are also asymmetrical.

 An exceptional form of carcinisation, termed "hypercarcinisation", is seen in the porcelain crab Allopetrolisthes spinifrons.
 In addition to the shortened body form, A. spinifrons shows similar sexual dimorphism to that seen in true crabs, where males have a shorter pleon than females.

 Selective pressures and benefits

 Independently arising from multiple ancestral crustacean taxa, the crab-like traits exhibited vary between individual species and taxa.
 However, all crabs and carcinised organisms are decapods.
 Correlations between the folding of the pleon tail and widening of the cephalothorax across disparate decapod species suggest similar evolutionary pressures.
 Some occurrences of carcinisation are derived from convergent but distinct developmental pathways, while others may be instances of homologous parallelism from shared ancestral body plans.

 Most carcinised organisms are descended from the infraorder Anomura, which includes hermit crabs.
 Many carcinised Anomura evolved from ancestors with morphologically intermediate forms reminiscent of modern squat lobsters.

 The adoption of a crab-like body structure can bring several selective advantages for crustacean species.
 Carcinisation yields a lowered center of gravity, allowing these creatures to invest in sideways walking.
 This evasive adaptation is particularly useful in an ocean environment with forward-moving predators.
 The pleon is held tightly under the animal's cephalothorax with reduced musculature, which protects the pleon's organs from attack.
 The smaller and more balanced frame facilitates concealment within rocks and coral.
-The folding of the pleon below the carapace reduces the crustacean's exposed surface area, and associated hardening of the pleonal cuticle are all thought to benefit the fitness of this body type.